The Bluest Eye: White lifestyle standards

-Dick and Jane novels were popular in the mid-20th century, and Morrison includes references to their titles in The Bluest Eye.
-They promoted the importance of the nuclear family and helped to foster literacy in young children as well.
-Morrison presents a more critical view of the novel's family standards.
-Morrison's graphic storytelling within The Bluest Eye challenged existing attitudes about keeping children's literature free of sex and violence.
-The lifestyle standards found in Dick and Jane were not achievable for many children who shared backgrounds similar to Pecola.
+The "Dick and Jane" textbooks (called Elson Basic Readers) were popular primers in the mid-20th century, and Morrison refers to them in The Bluest Eye by including her own versions of the "Dick and Jane" stories at the beginning of multiple chapters.
+These "Dick and Jane" stories promoted the importance of the white nuclear family as a way of helping foster literacy in young children.
+Morrison presents a critical view of the textbook's family by contrasting the "Dick and Jane" family with the MacTeers and Breedloves.
+Morrison's storytelling in The Bluest Eye challenged existing attitudes that stigmatized talking about sexual violence in children's lives.
+The living standards presented in the "Dick and Jane" stories were unachievable for many poor Black children who shared backgrounds with Pecola.

 Debra Werrlein, professor at George Mason University, contends that the excerpts of "Dick and Jane" throughout the book project an image of an ideal family that contrasts with the family structures of the main characters.
-She argues that because the novel takes place in a time of post-World War II social sentiments, the "Dick and Jane" primer emphasizes an importance of raising children a certain way to mold the future of the United States.
-However, as Werrlein points out, the whiteness of these characters stood to represent the ideal American family.
-In addition, the string of letters describing Dick and Jane's perfect parents as strong and kind are used to contrast Pecola's parents in the novel.
+She argues that because the novel takes place in a time of World War II social sentiments, the "Dick and Jane" primer emphasizes the importance of raising children so as to mold the future of the United States.
+However, as Werrlein points out, the whiteness of the "Dick and Jane" characters represented the ideal American family.
+In addition, the string of letters describing Dick and Jane's perfect parents as strong and kind are used to create a contrast with Pecola's parents in the novel.
 Pecola's father is thus emasculated, Werrlein argues, because his behavior deviates from this standard for American family life.
 Finally, Werrlein claims that the black parents have experienced oppression throughout their lives, and that same oppression has negatively influenced their familial structure.
-Thus, racism is a prevalent factor in their broken homes.
+Thus, racism is a prevalent factor in their homes.